v3vapp/binance-custom-order-api/README.md

 ## How it works

-This application sends buy and sell orders to Binance according to posted order information formatted into JSON.
+This application sends market orders to Binance according to posted order information formatted into JSON.
 I'm not sure but something like this.

 {